How to Plan the Best One Day in Athens Itinerary This Year

 The ruins uncovered here outline a public space for religious, social and commercial uses.
 The Stoa of Attalos, which was a covered market, has been reconstructed to hold a museum.
 The best-preserved structure, though, is the Temple of Hephaestus from the 400s BC, which still stands in original form.

-Entrance to the Agora comes with the Athens combo ticket.
 Even on a quick one day in Athens itinerary, I would recommend carving out a couple of hours to explore this site.
+This was one of my favorite locations in the city.

 Monastiraki Square